Updated March 31, 2026

 - Commercial auto minimum liability in Kentucky is $25,000/$50,000/$25,000, so any owned work trucks should be checked against that floor before a quote is finalized.

-- Kentucky requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect cabinet installers working from rented shop, storage, or office space.
+- Most commercial leases in Kentucky require proof of general liability coverage, which can affect cabinet installers working from rented shop, storage, or office space.

 - When a cabinet installer uses hired auto or non-owned auto exposure, the policy should be reviewed to confirm how vehicle use is addressed for business errands and job travel.